 us-central1-azone are shown selected, below).

-europe-west1, to isolate resources (including VM instances and Google Cloud Storage) and metadata storage locations utilized by Cloud Dataproc within the user-specified region.
+europe-west1, to isolate resources (including VM instances and Cloud Storage) and metadata storage locations utilized by Cloud Dataproc within the user-specified region.
 See Available regions & zones for information on selecting a region.
 You can also run the

 gcloud compute regions listcommand to see a listing of available regions.